 But in the beginning, you need to give your videos a bit of help.

-Share them on your Instagram stories or make a reel out of it.
+Share them on your Instagram stories or make a reel out of them.
 Create a blog post using the same topic and cross-link them (like I am doing with this post!)

 Share it on Twitter, and post the link in any Discords or Facebook groups you have that allow it.
 Use Pinterest, or start an email list.
 Post it on the youtube community tab.